openhab/openhab-addons/addons/binding/org.openhab.binding.feican/README.md

 ## Discovery

-Devices can be auto discovered in the same local network as the openHAB application.
+Devices can be auto discovered within the local network.
 It's possible to connect to devices in a different network, but these must be added manually.

 ## Thing Configuration